nickozoulis/score-4/README.md

 score4
 ======

-This a score-4 (connect four) game with 2 modes.
+This a score-4 (connect four) game with 2 modes with Graphical User Interface.
 - Human vs Human
 - Human vs Computer (based on MiniMax algorithm)